ZhouYuxuanYX/MultiMax/README.md

 - The **modulator function** in Equation 6 of our paper is implemented in line 281.
 - The **attention layer with MultiMax** is implemented at line 666 by modulating the input to SoftMax via SeLU.

+4. Key changes in `transformer_decoder.py`:
+- The **modulator function** in Equation 6 of our paper is implemented in line 38.
+- The **output layer with MultiMax** is implemented at line 438 by modulating the input to SoftMax via SeLU.

 ## Experiments

 #### Train a Vision Transformer with MultiMax